Frustrated Abraham stopped from taking penalty by Chelsea captain Azpilicueta as Jorginho scores his second | Goal.com

 Abraham was clearly annoyed at the incident, uttering words of frustration to himself as he moved away from the penalty spot and gesturing towards Azpilicueta as he felt he should've been allowed the chance to score.

-There didn't appear to be any lasting issue thereafter, however, and Lampard will undoubtedly pass it off as a standard disagreement on the pitch involving one of his primary goalscoers who was hungry to get on the scoresheet.
+There didn't appear to be any lasting issue thereafter, however, and Lampard admitted after the game that it's been "dealt with".

+He told BT Sport: "It's been dealt with.
+No problems.
+Just dealt with.
+I want leaders - and a little bit of conflict.
+It's good that Tammy was enthusiastic but you don't jump ahead of the list."